kahanu/FullTextSearchWebApi/readme.md

 # Dynamic Search Service

 This is a .Net WebApi (.NET Framework 4.6.1) that uses the Lambda ExpressionBuilder NuGet package to consume a JSON payload that contains search criteria.
+[Lambda ExpressionBuilder](https://github.com/dbelmont/ExpressionBuilder)

 The payload must be in the shape of the following JSON object: